gvenezia/wikiViewerReact/README.md

 This project is essentially a clone of an earlier project inspired by the following quote:
 > "It is not possible to write complex, efficient and easy to maintain UIs with Vanilla JavaScript.
 That’s the main reason you need a modern JavaScript framework." - *[Alberto Gimeno](https://medium.com/dailyjs/the-deepest-reason-why-modern-javascript-frameworks-exist-933b86ebc445)*

-Granted, this UI isn't all that complex, but I wanted to see at what point it made sense to transition from Vanilla JS to a framework.
+Since this UI isn't all that complex, I wanted to see if this project was close to the  point at which it makes sense to transition from Vanilla JS to a framework.
 In theory it seems like even smaller applications could benefit from a front-end framework.
-If the amount of work is similar, then the potential for scaling up would tip the scale in favor of front-end frameworks.
+If the amount of work is similar, then the potential for scaling up and component reuse would tip the scale in favor of front-end frameworks.

 ## User Stories (in progress)
 * ~~Users can type in any word and the 10 top Wikipedia page results will be displayed in a concise fashion~~